 "need to know" basis.
 The information on your ESTA application is stored by the Department of

 Homeland Security (DHS) and they control the database with any information collected by applications.

 They in turn can share it with consular officers at the Department of State (DoS) to determine

 whether the ESTA approval should be issued to an applicant (you, or possibly someone else if

 your application is relevant).
 In fact, the DHS and DoS currently have an agreement to share

 information related to ESTA application

-Also, information is shared with other facets of the government for counter terrorism and also to stop international crime, which is why the data collected from ESTA applications
+Also, information is shared with other facets of the government for counter terrorism purposes

+and also to prevent international crime, which is why the data collected from ESTA applications

-can be shared with multilateral organisation, compared against multiple databases,
+can be shared with multilateral government organizations, compared against multiple databases,

-Airlines and cruise ships will not have much information related to ESTA applications aside
+Airlines and cruise ships will not receive much information related to ESTA applications apart

 from receiving an update on whether they have been approved or denied.
-Just to be sure,

-however, we recommend
+However, we recommend

 printing your ESTA form after it is accepted and before you board the airplane or ship as a